Great Mines Health Center prepares for growth in Farmington

 Sitting around the Potosi campus are a number of box trailers emblazoned with GMHC logos.
 These trailers comprise a fleet of mobile clinics used to service several area school districts that it has partnered with.
 These clinics are also used at some community wellness events.

-Jones explained that GMHC recently held a vaccination clinic for incoming Farmington and Bismarck kindergarteners using one of its mobile units.
+Jones explained that GMHC recently held a vaccination clinic for incoming Farmington and Bismarck kindergartners using one of its mobile units.
 Back to school vaccination and physicals have also been completed.

 “We offer behavioral health services at Kingston, Richwoods, West County, Farmington and Central school districts,” she said.
 “Predominantly, with all our school districts, it is behavioral health services; however we do offer the sports physical days and wellness days to try to give a central location for parents getting that done before the school year starts.”